-In such a situation, you elder child may very well have to discipline his younger sibling if inappropriate behaviour is encountered.
+In such a situation, your elder child may very well have to discipline his younger sibling if inappropriate behaviour is encountered.

-However, giving your older child free range to discipline their sibling/s can be a tricky situation as it could foster deep seeded antagonism from the youngest at being disciplined by their own older sibling.
+However, giving your older child free range to discipline their sibling/s can be a tricky situation as it could foster deep-seated antagonism from the youngest at being disciplined by their own older sibling.